openstack-archive/fuel-plugin-midonet/doc/source/description.rst

 -----------------

-* The plugin has some limitations regarding node count scalability for NSDB (Network State Database) and OpenStack Controller role nodes.
-Once number of nodes with such roles have been determined on initial deployment, it can not be changed.
-Compute role nodes are not affected by this limitation, current plugin version supports Compute scalability.
+* The plugin has some limitations regarding node count scalability for NSDB (Network State Database) nodes.
+Once number of nodes with such role have been determined on initial deployment, it can not be changed.
+Controller and Compute role nodes are not affected by this limitation, current plugin version supports Controller and Compute scalability.

 * Current version of plugin can only deploy single MidoNet Gareway role node.
-  MidoNet itself supports any number of gateway nodes, it is only a plugin limitation, additional nodes needs to be set up manually.
+  MidoNet itself supports any number of gateway nodes, it is only a plugin limitation, additional gateways needs to be set up manually.

 .. _v2015.06: https://github.com/midonet/midonet/releases/tag/v2015.06.3
 .. _MEM: http://docs.midokura.com/docs/latest/manager-guide/content/index.html